ansys/pyansys-geometry/doc/source/getting_started/docker/linux_container.rst

 In order to build your image, follow the next instructions:

-* Locate yourself at the folder where the ``.zip`` file and the Dockefile are placed.
+* Locate yourself at the folder where the ``.zip`` file and the Dockerfile are placed.
 * Run the following Docker command:

   .. code:: bash